You must file an amended 2021 tax return if:

-• You made an error or received additonal information since you filed your original 20XX North Carolina State income tax return.
+(1) You made an error or received additional information after you filed your original 2021 North Carolina state income tax return.

-• The Internal Revenue Service (IRS) made changes to your 20XX federal return.
-You must report the changes to the State by filing an amended return within six months from the date you receive the report from the Internal Revenue Service.
-If you do not amend your State return to reflect the federal changes and the Department of Revenue receives the report from the Internal Revenue Service, an assessment may be made by the Department within three years from the date of receipt of the report, and you forfeit your right to any refund which might have been due by reason of the changes.
+(3) The Internal Revenue Service made changes to your 2021 federal return.
+You must report the changes to the state by filing an amended return within six months from the date you receive a report from the IRS.
+If you do not amend your state return to reflect the federal changes and the Department receives a report from the Internal Revenue Service, an assessment may be made by the Department within three years from the date of receipt of the report.
+You also forfeit your right to any refund, which might have been due because of the federal changes.